Vancouver, West 8th Avenue at Arbutus Street - Supportive Housing

 • Why did BC Housing deicide to target this location for single space dwelling?
 If this is the desired location (so close to schools) why not target families and multi room dwelling similar to the location on Laurel and 7th?

-Nic asked about 2 years ago
+Nic asked almost 4 years ago

 Hello Nic,